Skip to content

 Remove groups that are several years old, and you will not use again.

 You can only delete inactive groups.
-From the Browse Groups page, first make the group that you want to delete, inactive by clicking the "Inactivate" button to the right of the group.
-Then use the Search filters at the top of the Browse Groups page to filter to Inactive.
+From the Browse Groups page, first make the group that you want to delete inactive by clicking the "Inactivate" button to the right of the group.
+Then use the Search filters at the top of the Browse Groups page to filter to Inactive (see image below).

-If there are several inactive groups to delete, check the box to the left of the groups you wish to delete, then click the Action button and select Delete groups.
+If there are several inactive groups to delete, check the box to the left of the groups you wish to delete, then click the Action button and select Delete groups (see image below).

 5. Clean up the Group (Ministry Type) Profile.

 You can see the Ministry profile on the Browse Groups page (and use it as a filter in Reports), but you edit this setting under Groups & Events > Settings > Profile Questions.
-We recommend as a best practice, limiting your Ministry Types to 10 or 12 options -- less is better and less confusing for staff when creating a group.
+We recommend, as a best practice, limiting your Ministry Types to 10 or 12 options -- less is better and less confusing for staff when creating a group.
 These responses need to be as broad as possible.
 Often, we see a Group/Ministry Type name that is really just one group, e.g., Celebrate Recovery.
-A more broad category would be Support/Recovery or Care Ministry.
-Often, it is helpful to map these ministry categories on a piece of paper or whiteboard, thinking of them as categories for your groups, events, and classes.
+A broader category would be Support/Recovery or Care Ministry.
+Some find it helpful to map these ministry categories on a piece of paper or whiteboard, thinking of them as categories for your groups, events, and classes.
 This process helps you sharpen your organizational structure.
 Here are the defaults we provide for new accounts.
-My suggestion for editing these on the Group Profile page is to notate the options you plan to delete.
+Our suggestion for editing these on the Group Profile page is to notate the options you plan to delete.
 Don't delete them until after you do the next step (realign/recategorize your existing groups).

 Screenshot 2024-02-06 at 8.52.29 AM